 The Church teaches that we have dominion over the animals of the world (Genesis) and that while animals are great companions, God shows special preference towards human beings, instilling us with a soul.
 That said, while we might be the only creatures able to unite with the Divine, that does not mean that animals will not be present in heaven!
 It just means that they will not be united to God in the same way that we are.

 So there very well may be dogs and cats and elephants in heaven.
 And they would be there for the same purposes that we have them here, companionship.
 They too, are creations of God and therefore we should take care of them as best we can.
 I believe that God takes care of them after death as well.
-A loving God after all would never just rid us of the love that God reflects to us in our pets.
+A loving God, after all, would never just rid us of the love that God reflects to us in our pets.

 But something to keep in mind is that even if they are not in heaven the same way that we now know them in life, it doesn’t matter.
 God finds a way to give us even more bliss than our pets have given to us.
-So the love that we recall from these animals will in fact be present to us in an even greater way.
+So the love that we recall from these animals will be present to us in an even greater way.

 There was a man who died and in the afterlife his dog met him.
 They romped and bounded together just like old times.
 Upon reaching the first gate a man came out and said: “Welcome to heaven.
 But you can’t bring that dog in here.”